Tearful Manager Says Yankees Will Dedicate Season To Hudson Valley Woman Killed By Tree

 Northern Westchester County resident Catherine Tusiani, age 50, of Armonk, the wife of Yankees Senior Vice President of Partnerships Michael Tusiani was killed when a tree fell on her car during a Nor'easter on Wednesday, April 3.

-In a pregame news conference on Friday, April 5 before the game against the Toronto Blue Jays, Yankees manager Aaron Boone tearfully said that the team would be dedicating the season to Tusiani.
+In a news conference on Friday, April 5 before the game against the Toronto Blue Jays, Yankees skipper Aaron Boone tearfully said that the team would be dedicating the season to Tusiani.

 The incident happened at around 5:30 p.m. when Tusiani's 2021 Toyota was hit by the tree while she was driving on Route 128 between School Street and Leisure Farm Drive, according to the Town of North Castle Police.